PeterMyler/CubeRobot/README.md

 ![Completed robot assembly](images/full_setup.jpg)

-An autonomous robot that scans, solves, and physically executes a solution to a scrambled 3×3×3 Rubik's Cube — with an average solve time of **2.13 seconds**, faster than the current human world record (2.76s).
+An autonomous robot that scans, solves, and physically executes a solution to a scrambled 3×3×3 Rubik's Cube, with an average solve time of **2.13 seconds**, faster than the current human world record (2.76s).

 Final Year Project for BEng (Hons) Electrical and Electronic Engineering (TU821), Technological University Dublin